The complete and unadulterated guide to sex in the Netherlands

 The success of Dutch sex education is reflected in their low teen pregnancy rates.
 While the United States, for example, has the highest rate of teenage pregnancy in the developed world, the Dutch rate of pregnancy is a staggering four times lower.

 Another important aspect of their education is learning about consent.
-The Dutch learn that sex is something to be done in the context of a relationship based on trust and love.
+Dutch people learn that sex is something to be done in the context of a relationship based on trust and love.

 Portrait of young smiling couple sitting on lawn in park and making selfie.
 Beautiful couple taking photos on cellphone frontal camera in the Netherlands.